CeliaPires/Credit-Card/README.md

 - Youtube videos to aid in creating visualisations in Tableau [Pie Chart Tutorial] (https://www.youtube.com/watch?v=mWZL2ae1l30) [Bar Chart Tutorial] (https://www.youtube.com/watch?v=wnfbneCCbxA)
 - Microsoft CoPilot was used to enhance visualisations and code creation for the calculated fields in Tableau.
 - Content from the LMS was used for dashboard creation in Tableau.
+- Chatgpt for coding (hypothesis testing) and general troubleshooting.

 ### Content